ildus/clickhouse_fdw/README.md

 ###### Prerequisite

 The `clickhouse_fdw` uses an HTTP interface provided by ClickHouse. `libcurl` and `uuid` libraries should be installed in the system.
+Make sure that ClickHouse uses UTC timezone.

 ###### Installing `clickhouse_fdw`